github/docs/content/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-in-the-github-ui.md

 ## About push protection in the {% data variables.product.prodname_dotcom %} UI

-When you are creating and editing files in the {% data variables.product.prodname_dotcom %} UI, push protection prevents you from accidentally committing secrets to a repository by blocking commits containing supported secrets.
+When you {% ifversion push-protection-delegated-bypass-file-upload-support %}upload, create, {% else %}create {% endif %}or edit files from the {% data variables.product.prodname_dotcom %} UI, push protection prevents you from accidentally committing secrets to a repository by blocking commits containing supported secrets.

 {% ifversion push-protection-block-uploads %}